 Over pronation.
 There is evidence that the rolling in of the ankles associated with over pronaton produces a whipping action of the Achilles that could lead to damage with overuse.
 The tendons of an over pronator demonstrate a bowed shape in standing.
 The changing position of the heel during the gait cycle would cause the tendon to move side-to-side, as opposed to straight up and down, producing abnormal directional stress on the tendon.
 This curving will also cause the ground forces to travel unevenly through the tendon, straining one side more than the other.
 This effect would also apply to someone with high arches or a pes cavus foot.

 Training Errors.
 This would include a sudden increase in frequency or intensity of activity such as a runner increasing their mileage too quickly, training frequently on hills, or running on the cambered part of the road.
-Training regimens that don’t allow adequate healing time are also detrimental to the health of the tendon.
+Training regimens that don’t allow adequate healing time and exercising past the point of fatigue can also be detrimental to the health of the tendon.

 Decreased flexibility or ankle mobility.
 The Achilles is one of the only major tendons that uses its full stretch capacity.
 When ankle motion is restricted the tendon must absorb the load of the body over a short time with less range of motion.7